Cartan's criterion: Cartan's criterion for solvability

 The fact that $\operatorname{tr}(ab)=0$ in the solvable case follows from Lie's theorem that puts $\mathfrak g$ in the upper triangular form over the algebraic closure of the ground field (the trace can be computed after extending the ground field).
 The converse can be deduced from the nilpotency criterion based on the Jordan–Chevalley decomposition, as explained there.

 Applying Cartan's criterion to the adjoint representation gives:

-A finite-dimensional Lie algebra $\mathfrak{g}$ over a field of characteristic zero is solvable if and only if $\kappa(\mathfrak{g},[\mathfrak{g},\mathfrak{g}])=0$ (where K is the Killing form).
+A finite-dimensional Lie algebra $\mathfrak{g}$ over a field of characteristic zero is solvable if and only if $\kappa(\mathfrak{g},[\mathfrak{g},\mathfrak{g}])=0$ (where $\kappa$ is the Killing form).

 Cartan's criterion for semisimplicity

 Cartan's criterion for semisimplicity states:

 A finite-dimensional Lie algebra $\mathfrak{g}$ over a field of characteristic zero is semisimple if and only if the Killing form is non-degenerate.

 Dieudonné (1953) gave a very short proof that if a finite-dimensional Lie algebra (in any characteristic) has a non-degenerate invariant bilinear form and no non-zero abelian ideals, and in particular if its Killing form is non-degenerate, then it is a sum of simple Lie algebras.

 Conversely, it follows easily from Cartan's criterion for solvability that a semisimple algebra (in characteristic 0) has a non-degenerate Killing form.